Towards Fast, Adaptive, and Hardware-Assisted User-Space Scheduling: Related Work

-Libturquoise~\cite{libinger} was the first attempt to create a general-purpose user-level threading library using regular timer interrupts as the preemption mechanism, and mainly focusing on handling shared state and non-reentrant code.
-Shiina et al.~\cite{Shiina2021} improved upon libturquoise via chained per-process timers and general-purpose, kernel-level thread switching. \textit{\LibName leverages hardware support to minimize the preemption overhead of user interrupts, and facilitates the development of custom user-level scheduling policies.}
+Libturquoise~\cite{libinger} is the first attempt to create a general-purpose user-level threading library using regular timer interrupts as the preemption mechanism, and mainly focusing on handling shared state and non-reentrant code.
+Shiina et al.~\cite{Shiina2021} improves upon libturquoise via chained per-process timers and general-purpose, kernel-level thread switching. \textit{\LibName leverages hardware support to minimize the preemption overhead of user interrupts, and facilitates the development of custom user-level scheduling policies.}

 Based on the fact that First-Come-First-Serve (FCFS) scheduling has been shown~\cite{Wierman2012} to be tail-optimal for light-tailed homogeneous tasks, many older systems did hash-based load balancing on the network interface card (NIC) using receive side scaling (RSS) and running requests to completion~\cite{Lim2014, Peter2015, IX}.
 To handle imbalance between workers, newer systems enhance RSS to take into account end-host load (RSS++~\cite{Barbette2019}, eRSS~\cite{Rucker2019}), employ work-stealing (ZygOS~\cite{Prekas2017}, Shenango~\cite{Ousterhout2019}, Caladan~\cite{Fried2020}, BWS~\cite{Ding2012}, Elfen~\cite{ELfen}, Li at al.~\cite{Li2016}), or use techniques, such as join-idle-Queue~\cite{Lu2011} or join-bounded-shortest-queue~\cite{Kogias2019}.
-To accommodate highly-variable workloads, Shinjuku~\cite{Shinjuku} took a different approach by implementing centralized preemptive scheduling in a dedicated core, while Bertogna et al.~\cite{Bertogna2011} attempted to find the optimal preemption points.
-Persephone~\cite{Demoulin2021} leveraged application-specific knowledge to reserve cores for short requests and avoid preemption altogether.
+To accommodate highly-variable workloads, Shinjuku~\cite{Shinjuku} takes a different approach by implementing centralized preemptive scheduling in a dedicated core, while Bertogna et al.~\cite{Bertogna2011} attempt to find the optimal preemption points.
+Persephone~\cite{Demoulin2021} leverages application-specific knowledge to reserve cores for short requests and avoid preemption altogether.
 Other proposals employ custom hardware with centralized scheduling (Mind the Gap~\cite{Humphries2021}, nanoPU~\cite{Ibanez2021}, RPCValet~\cite{Daglis2019}), priority queues (ExpressLane~\cite{ExpressLane}), or fast context switching~\cite{ContextSwitch}.